jasonlewis/basset/README.md

 # Basset
 Basset is a Better Asset class for the Laravel framework.
 Basset is a module which means it accepts route based loading.
-This allows you to maintain multiple assets yet retain combined and compressed code.
+This allows you to maintain multiple assets yet combine and compress your code.

 Basset features route based loading, compression, combining, pathing, and caching of assets.